JorgeHB14/testLibrary/README.md

 ## basic example code
 ```

-What is special about using `README.Rmd` instead of just `README.md`?
+What is special aboute using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so:

 ``` r